 Muriel Razavi, viola

 Muriel Razavi was born in southern Germany in 1992.
 She began to study the viola with Nils Mönkemeyer in 2011.
-Since 2012 her teacher has been Tabea Zimmermann at the Hanns Eisler University in Berlin.
-She is a member of Daniel Barenboim’s West-Eastern Divan Orchestra and until recently was a member of the Academy of the Deutsches Symphonie-Orchester in Berlin.
+From 2012 to 2017 her teacher has been Tabea Zimmermann at the Hanns Eisler University in Berlin.
+She is a member of Daniel Barenboim’s West-Eastern Divan Orchestra and was a member of the Academy of the Deutsches Symphonie-Orchester in Berlin.

 “I really want to get to know more about different ways of performing Baroque music at the Balthasar Neumann Academy and increase my understanding of the interpretative approaches and compositional styles of other periods.”